xenial-io/Tasty/README.md

 We use [Wyam](https://wyam.io/) to write the documentation.
 To serve up docs simply call `b docs.serve` and open `http://localhost:5080/`.
 All documentation is in the `docs` directory.

+## Licensing

+Tasty is dual-licensed under the [License Zero Prosperity Public License](https://licensezero.com/licenses/prosperity) and the [License Zero Private License](https://licensezero.com/licenses/private).
+The Prosperity License limits commercial use to a 32 day trial period, after which a license fee must be paid to obtain a Private License.

 ---

 <div>Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>